Jblew/fountain-the-cathedral/README.md

 TODO:

-1. Design support/fulcrum for the pot (should be anchored in the wooden base and do not burden the glass plane)ś
+1. Design support/fulcrum for the pot (should be anchored in the wooden base and do not burden the glass plane)